ga-wdi-curriculum/rails-activerecord/readme.md

 ```rb
 ENV["RAILS_ENV"]
 ```

 > You can see that the output is `development`.
 ENV["RAILS_ENV"] is a way we get/set our environment and allows for different types of configurations.
-The other two types of environment are `test` and `production`
+The other two types of environment are `test` (a developer-free environment where a QA team can test the application) and `production` (the live application).

 #### What is Rake?